kelseyabreu/TopicTrends/README.md

 With both the backend and frontend running:

 1. Open your browser to http://localhost:5173
-2. Create a new discussion session
+2. Create a new discussion
-3. Use the generated link to access the session from any device on your network
+3. Use the generated link to access the discussion from any device on your network

 ## Production Deployment